-Germany’s far-right party likely to make gains in eastern region elections
+Germany’s far-right party makes gains in eastern region elections

 How Germany burned its ‘bridge to the Islamic world’

-A win would mark the first time a far-right party has the most seats in a German state parliament since World War II.
-The 11-year-old party would not likely be able to form a state government even if it does win, as it is polling short of a majority and other parties refuse to collaborate with it.

-The contests in the former East German states come just over a week after three people were killed in a knife attack that has fuelled a bitter debate over immigration in Germany.
+On Sunday the two east German states of Thuringia and Saxony, cast their ballots in an election just over a week after three people were killed in a knife attack that has fuelled a bitter debate over immigration in Germany.

-Opinion polls had showed the anti-immigration AfD ahead in Thuringia and a close second in Saxony, while also predicting a strong showing for the upstart far-left Sahra Wagenknecht Alliance (BSW).

-An election victory for the AfD would be a landmark in Germany’s post-war history and represent a rebuke for Scholz ahead of national elections in 2025.

-In both the states, Scholz’s Social Democrats are polling at around six percent, while their coalition partners, the Greens and the liberal Free Democratic Party (FDP), lag even further behind.

-Reporting from Berlin, Al Jazeera’s Dominic Kane said the polls will close at 16:00 GMT after which “the party that wins has the moral authority to say that ‘we represent East Germany’ or at least a large chunk of eastern Germany”.
+Reporting from Berlin, Al Jazeera’s Dominic Kane said after polls close “the party that wins has the moral authority to say that ‘we represent East Germany’ or at least a large chunk of eastern Germany”.

 He noted that some of the people voting in these two states had lived under communism 35 years ago.